ruby/vscode-rdbg/README.md

     * Note that you can specify this `rdbgPath` by the extension configuration (default: `rdbg`).
     * default: `rdbg`
   * `debugPort`
-    * On default (without `debugPort` configulation), open a UNIX Domain Socket with default name to communicate with debuggee.
+    * On default (without `debugPort` configulation), open a UNIX Domain Socket (or TCP/IP `localhost:0` when `useTerminal: false`) with default name to communicate with debuggee.
 If you want to use another debug port, set this configuration.
       * `12345`: open a TCP/IP debug port with port `12345`
       * `hostname:12345`: open a TCP/IP port `12345` and hostname `hostname`
       * Otherwize, open a UNIX Domain socket with given configuration.